Borda count

-The Borda count was developed independently several times, being first proposed in 1435 by Nicholas of Cusa (see History below), but is named for the 18th-century French mathematician and naval engineer Jean-Charles de Borda, who devised the system in 1770.
-It is currently used to elect two ethnic minority members of the National Assembly of Slovenia, in modified forms to determine which candidates are elected to the party list seats in Icelandic parliamentary elections, and for selecting presidential election candidates in Kiribati.
+The traditional Borda method is currently used to elect two ethnic minority members of the National Assembly of Slovenia, and in modified forms to determine which candidates are elected to the party list seats in Icelandic parliamentary elections.
 A variant known as the Dowdall system is used to elect members of the Parliament of Nauru.
 Until the early 1970s, another variant was used in Finland to select individual candidates within party lists.
-It is also used throughout the world by various private organizations and competitions.
+From 1979 until 2002 the method was used to select presidential election candidates in Kiribati.
+It is also widely used throughout the world by various private organizations and competitions.